-The Hazard Viewer is one-of-its-kind interactive map of regional hazards, featuring the best available mapping resources and data for each hazard.
+The Hazard Viewer is a one-of-its-kind interactive map of regional hazards, featuring the best available mapping resources and data for each hazard.

-The Hazard Viewer is one-of-its-kind interactive map of regional hazards, curated from the most relevant, current maps for the nine-county Bay Area.
+The Hazard Viewer is a one-of-its-kind interactive map of regional hazards, curated from the most relevant, current maps for the nine-county Bay Area.
 It brings together the best set of mapping resources that exist in the region for each hazard.